NeerajItdose/translation-fun/README.md

 * translation-fun realized with Kotlin
 * translation-fun realized with JavaRX

 To use the Google Translation Api you have to optain an ApiKey from Google Cloud Console.
-Using the Translation Api **is not free**, but the prices for your quota is very low.
+Using the Translation Api **is not free**, but the price for a single translation is very low.
 Anyway be aware of that!!
+You find mor information here -> https://cloud.google.com/translate/pricing
 * Register for Google Cloud Console
 * Search for the Translation Api
 * Activate the Api.
 You have to create or select an purchase account, where you setup your payment method.